Anita I. Martínez

 "I am humbled and honored to continue to build upon my community economic development experiences to support a gap and coordination of services for the growing Hispanic population," Anita said.
 "As a native Detroiter, and a life-long advocate for common sense programming, I look forward to forging new local and national partnerships to support the La Próxima Generación program."

-La Próxima Generación will provide focused, and customized student and family assistance to opportunity students to encourage completion of high school and college degrees.
+La Próxima Generación will provide customized student and family assistance to encourage completion of high school and college degrees.
 The program will launch in Detroit and then expand to additional high schools in the metro area with significant Hispanic student populations.
 It is the long-term vision of the MIHC to grow and adapt La Próxima Generación programming in national markets with high concentrations of Hispanic students.

 Special projects and program oversight include: the Siemer Institute for Family Stability's homeless prevention, school stabilization, and financial capabilities dual generation work, Southeastern Michigan's Earned Income Tax Credit (EITC) program, DTE's Low Income Self-Sufficiency Program (LSP), the Detroit Water Fund, 211 contact center, and UWSEM's microgrant program.
 You can reach Anita at email@example.com, LinkedIn or on twitter at anitaluvmykids.